all-of-us/raw-data-repository/docs.md

 Create a new Questionnaire in the RDR.
 Body is a FHIR DSTU2 Questionnaire resource.
 Response is the stored resource, which includes an `id`.

+#### `PUT /Questionnaire/:id`

+Replace the questionnaire with the specified ID.
+Body is a FHIR DSTU2 Questionnaire resource.
+Response is the stored resource, which includes an `id`.

 #### `GET /Questionnaire/:id`

 Read a single Questionnaire from the RDR.
 Response is the stored resource.